 PoE/non-PoE switches that feature an industrial design that can provide resistance to moisture, dust, dirt, oil, or other foreign substances that might otherwise damage the equipment are called industrial PoE switches or non-PoE switches.
 The high-capacity PoE budget of an industrial PoE switch can be leveraged to deploy and power nearby substation field equipment including IP surveillance cameras and valve controls.

 Note: An industrial PoE switch can also be divided into managed industrial PoE switch and unmanaged industrial PoE switch.

-Industrial Ethernet switches support different mounting types and can be installed exactly where you need them, whether on a standard DIN rail (a widely used standard metal rail used to mount control equipment in industrial networking solutions), in the control cabinet, or outside the control cabinet.
-Commonly seen industrial specialty switch models include DIN-rail switches, wall mount switches, and rackmount switches.
+Industrial Ethernet switches support different mounting types and can be installed exactly where you need them, whether on a standard DIN-rail (a widely used standard metal rail used to mount control equipment in industrial networking solutions), in the control cabinet, or outside the control cabinet.
+Frequently used industrial switches include DIN-rail, wall-mount, and rackmount models.
 These specially designed switches can provide flexible mounting options for easy installation, which is ideal for efficient use of cabinet space in harsh environments.

 Nowadays, industrial switches are effective building blocks for corporate and manufacturing or industrial networks worldwide.
 Using highly durable housings and a compact footprint, industrial Ethernet switches are designed to fit in confined spaces and operate in harsh environments as we have explained in above contents.
-Hope this article can give you a better understanding of industrial switches and why they are widely used in today's industrial fields.
-If you are looking for reliable network switches for industrial deployment, you can visit FS.com for more industrial switches information.
+If you are looking for reliable network switches for industrial deployment, you can always trust FS industrial switches.